radek-novak/autodto/Readme.md

 });
 ```

-The tradeoff here is in the endpoint path change, which if
+The tradeoff here is in the endpoint path change, which needs to be updated manually.
+However, changes to the type of the response are more common and sneakier, and those are automatically reflected when generating the documentation.

 ## Install